donhatch/ShephardsPlayApplet/README.md

-* For every trivalent convex polyhedron, for every sweep direction, there is an unfolding in which the cut tree follows the sweep direction [false, counterexample: sweepKiller, or sweepKiller1]
+* For every trivalent convex polyhedron, for every sweep direction, there is an unfolding in which the cut tree follows the sweep direction [false, counterexample: sweepKiller, or sweepKiller1, can force flow to arbitrarily close to 45 degrees away from the sweep direction]

 * For every trivalent convex polyhedron, there is a sweep direction and an unfolding